UofABioinformaticsHub/GumCreek2012/scripts/02_snpFiltering.md

 ```

 This file was then exported as `minorAlleleCounts.tsv.gz`.
-An additional genepop file was created for use with Bayescan and for estimation of effecive population sizes.
+An additional genepop file was created for use with Bayescan and for estimation of effective population sizes.

 ```r